AzureDevOps3/duffney.github.io/_drafts/2017-01-29-AddingCredsToAdvFunctions.md

 Adding a credential parameter is easy enough.
 Instead of using a Username and Password param you just add a single parameter called Credential.
 The name of the parameter can be anything you want, but since most PowerShell cmdlet that support credential objects use that name I tend to stick with it.
+The type you'll use for this parameter is `